RELEVANT GUIDANCEAdoption Statutory Guidance 2013

-The Adoption and Fostering Service will carry out an annual review of the financial support, taking into account the information given.
-Any proposed variation or termination of the financial support must be notified to the person(s) concerned and dealt with by The Adoption and Fostering Service in accordance with the procedure set out in Section 8, The Adoption Support Plan.
+The Adoption Service will carry out an annual review of the financial support, taking into account the information given.
+Any proposed variation or termination of the financial support must be notified to the person(s) concerned and dealt with by the Adoption Service in accordance with the procedure set out in Section 8, The Adoption Support Plan.
 Any decision to vary or terminate should also consider whether it is appropriate to seek to recover all or any of the financial support already paid.

-Should adoptive parents fail to supply an annual statement, Children's Services must send a written reminder and give 28 days to comply.
-If they fail to comply, Children's Services may suspend payment of the financial support provided.
+Should adoptive parents fail to supply an annual statement, the authority must send a written reminder and give 28 days to comply.
+If they fail to comply, the authority may suspend payment of the financial support provided.